A Tale of Three Criminals

 Jesus assures him there would be no break in their fellowship.
 He promised that upon his exodus from this life, he would join Jesus in paradise.
 Amid His own pain and suffering, Jesus extends grace and assurance to a rebel, who sees Him for who He really is.
 He sees this crucified one as his King.

 The most important lesson of Joses’ life, he learned at the very end.
 All his life he struggled to be someone that mattered.
 He craved the acceptance of his peers.
 He wanted to be seen as having worth.
 It is likely, he never received these things, until he hung upon that cross.

 He learned that although he had nothing left to give, he mattered to Jesus.
 At the end of his life, his only peers were those hanging on an execution stake, just like him.
 One of his peers, the only one that mattered, accepted him just like he was, broken and empty.
-This peer, the King of Israel, took time from His own sufferings, to show Joses, he had worth in His eyes.
-He had such value, that this suffering king told him, “You to be with me today, in paradise.”
+This peer, the King of Israel, took time from His own sufferings, to show Joses he had worth in His eyes.
+He had such value, that this suffering king told him, “You will be with me today in paradise.”